 Ayasdi’s AI-powered AML incorporates three key advancements: intelligent segmentation, or optimizing the data-sifting process to produce the fewest number of false positives; an advanced alert system, which auto-categorizes alert priorities; and advanced transaction monitoring, which uses machine learning to spot suspicious anomalies.

-Case in point: Ayasdi’s AML AI was able to process hundreds of data points (rather than just the usual 20 or 30 transaction categories) for Canada’s Scotiabank and for Italian banking group Intesa Sanpaolo, purportedly resulting in a massive drop in false-positive alerts.
+Case in point: Ayasdi’s AML AI was able to process hundreds of data points for Canada’s Scotiabank and for Italian banking group Intesa Sanpaolo, purportedly resulting in a massive drop in false-positive alerts.

 As cyber-cheats become increasingly sophisticated (manipulating identity information through account takeovers, exploiting cloud server IP addresses), financial institutions look to AI for help.
-DataVisor’s machine learning uses big data and so-called clustering algorithms in real time to counteract application and transaction fraud.
-The company touts a 94 percent fraud detection rate and claims a top 15 U.S. bank among its clients.
+DataVisor’s machine learning uses big data and clustering algorithms in real time to counteract application and transaction fraud.
+The company says it has helped financial institutions save $15 million in losses and manual review costs.

-How it's using AI: Redlining, the illegal denial of credit or home loans because of race, stands as one of America’s great post-war shames.
-But lending practices are often tainted by bias even when explicit discrimination isn’t so apparent, like when high-cost loans notoriously and disproportionately affected minorities during the subprime mortgage crisis.
+Redlining, the illegal denial of credit or home loans because of race, stands as one of America’s great shames.
+But lending practices are often tainted by bias even when explicit discrimination isn’t so apparent, like when high-cost loans notoriously and disproportionately affected minorities during the mortgage crisis.
 As ZestFinance founder and former Google CIO Douglas Merrill told Forbes, “[Credit] models are by nature very biased.
 The ability to make decisions that are biased is an epidemic.”

 ZestFinance’s AI-based software purportedly generates fairer models, essentially by downgrading credit data that it has “learned” results in unfair decisions, thus lessening the weight of some traditional (but not entirely reliable) metrics like credit scores.

-Of course, artificial intelligence is also susceptible to prejudice, namely machine learning bias, if it goes unmonitored.
-As Merrill recently said in testimony to the House Financial Services Committee Task Force on Artificial Intelligence, “lenders put themselves, consumers and the safety and soundness of our financial system at risk if they do not appropriately validate and monitor ML models.”
+Of course, AI is also susceptible to prejudice, namely machine learning bias, if it goes unmonitored.
+As Merrill recently said in testimony to the House Financial Services Committee Task Force on Artificial Intelligence, “Lenders put themselves, consumers and the safety and soundness of our financial system at risk if they do not appropriately validate and monitor ML models.

 In an attempt to combat this, more and more banks are using AI to improve both speed and security.
 Take data science company Feedzai, which uses machine learning to help banks manage risk by monitoring transactions and raising red flags when necessary.
-It partnered late last year with Citibank, introducing AI technology that watches for suspicious payment behavioral shifts among clients before payments are processed.
+It has partnered with Citibank, introducing AI technology that watches for suspicious payment behavioral shifts among clients before payments are processed.